ram-sriram/Viewers/platform/docs/versioned_docs/version-2.0-deprecated/configuring/data-source.md

 };
 ```

-To learn more about how you can configure the OHIF Viewer, check out our
+To learn more about how you can configure the Cure Assist, check out our
 [Configuration Guide](./index.md).

 ## Open Source DICOM Image Archives